Genez-io/genezio-landing-page/deployment-platform/content/posts/top-express-hosting-platforms-your-ultimate-guide-to-deploying-your-web-app-with-ease.md

 Fly.io offers email and chat support for all users.
 It also has a community forum where users can ask questions and get help from other developers.

-## Genezio: Your free and scalable launchpad
+## DeployApps: Your free and scalable launchpad

-If you're looking for a hassle-free, cost-effective, and scalable way to host your Express.js app, look no further than Genezio.
+If you're looking for a hassle-free, cost-effective, and scalable way to host your Express.js app, look no further than DeployApps.

 This innovative platform is a startup already making waves in the dev industry.
 It’s designed with developers in mind, offering a generous free tier that's perfect for hobbyists, startups, and anyone who wants to launch their app without breaking the bank.

 **Key features**

-- **Serverless architecture:** Genezio's serverless architecture means you don't have to worry about managing servers, infrastructure, or scaling.
+- **Serverless architecture:** DeployApps's serverless architecture means you don't have to worry about managing servers, infrastructure, or scaling.
 It automatically handles everything for you so you can focus on building your app.

-- **Free tier:** Genezio offers a generous free tier with enough resources to get your app up and running.
+- **Free tier:** DeployApps offers a generous free tier with enough resources to get your app up and running.
 This is perfect for testing, prototyping, or even launching a small-scale app.

-- **Scalability:** As your app grows, Genezio scales seamlessly to meet your needs.
+- **Scalability:** As your app grows, DeployApps scales seamlessly to meet your needs.
 You won't have to worry about outgrowing your hosting platform or experiencing downtime due to traffic spikes.

-- **Database integration:** Genezio provides a built-in serverless database that integrates easily with {{< external-link link="http://Express.js" >}}your Express.js app{{< /external-link >}}.
+- **Database integration:** DeployApps provides a built-in serverless database that integrates easily with {{< external-link link="http://Express.js" >}}your Express.js app{{< /external-link >}}.
 This eliminates the need to set up and manage a separate database, saving you time and money.

-- **Ease of use:** Genezio's intuitive interface and comprehensive documentation make it easy to deploy and manage your app, even if you're not a DevOps expert.
+- **Ease of use:** DeployApps's intuitive interface and comprehensive documentation make it easy to deploy and manage your app, even if you're not a DevOps expert.
 This is your chance to deploy your Express app with ease.

-**Who should use Genezio?**
+**Who should use DeployApps?**

-Genezio is an excellent choice for:
+DeployApps is an excellent choice for:

 - **Hobbyists and indie developers:** The free tier express hosting and ease of use make it perfect for experimenting with new ideas and launching personal projects.

-- **Startups:** Genezio's scalability and cost-effectiveness make it an ideal platform for startups looking to validate their MVPs and grow their user base.
+- **Startups:** DeployApps's scalability and cost-effectiveness make it an ideal platform for startups looking to validate their MVPs and grow their user base.

 - **Full-stack developers:** The serverless architecture and database integration free up developers to focus on building their app's core features.

-**Why choose Genezio over other platforms?**
+**Why choose DeployApps over other platforms?**

-Genezio stands out from other express app hosting platforms due to its unique combination of features:
+DeployApps stands out from other express app hosting platforms due to its unique combination of features:

-- **Free and scalable:** Unlike many other platforms, Genezio offers a truly free tier that doesn't sacrifice scalability.
+- **Free and scalable:** Unlike many other platforms, DeployApps offers a truly free tier that doesn't sacrifice scalability.
 You can start small and grow your app without worrying about hitting resource limits or incurring unexpected costs.

-- **Serverless simplicity:** Genezio's serverless architecture eliminates the complexity of managing servers and infrastructure, making it a great choice for developers who want to focus on their code.
+- **Serverless simplicity:** DeployApps's serverless architecture eliminates the complexity of managing servers and infrastructure, making it a great choice for developers who want to focus on their code.

-- **Developer-friendly:** Genezio's intuitive interface, comprehensive documentation, and helpful community make it easy to get started and get support when you need it.
+- **Developer-friendly:** DeployApps's intuitive interface, comprehensive documentation, and helpful community make it easy to get started and get support when you need it.

-If you're looking for a powerful, flexible, and affordable way to host your Express.js app, Genezio is definitely worth considering.
+If you're looking for a powerful, flexible, and affordable way to host your Express.js app, DeployApps is definitely worth considering.
 It's the perfect platform to launch your app into the world and watch it soar.

 ## Heroku